eikehmueller/mlmcpathintegral/README.md

  * The [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)

 #### Building the code ####
-Go to the code directory `src`.
 Copy the machine-specific Makefile `local_MACHINE.mk` to `local.mk` and edit if necessary, in particular set the paths to the Eigen library and the GSL.
 Edit compile time options (if you want to save some paths to disk) in `config.h`. `make all` will build the code, `make doc` will build the doxygen documentation in the subdirectory `doc`.

 ### Running ##
 To run, type
 ```
-./driver PARAMETERFILE
+./build/driver PARAMETERFILE
 ```

 All parameters are read from the file `PARAMETERFILE` given as a command line option, so edit this accordingly.
 You might want to copy the file `parameters_template.in` to `parameters.in` to make a start.